1990 Yugoslav motorcycle Grand Prix

-500 cc race report
+500 cc race

-In qualifying Christian Sarron went down hard and was heaved roughly off the tarmac by track marshals, which brought complaints from riders that the race organization was unprofessional.
+In qualifying Christian Sarron crashed and dragged off the tarmac by track marshals, which brought complaints from riders that the race organization was unprofessional.

 At the start, Wayne Rainey led, followed by Mick Doohan and Niall Mackenzie, while behind them two Cagiva riders collided and crashed: Ron Haslam and Randy Mamola.
 Haslam touched the back of a bike, and fell off into Mamola.

-Kevin Schwantz was in 9th place after either a very bad start or a mechanical problem.
-The field was getting strung out, Rainey ahead, then Doohan, Mackenzie, Pierfrancesco Chili, and Jean-Philippe Ruggia, with Schwantz in eighth.

-Alex Barros crashed and put Cagiva’s Yugoslavian GP to bed.
+After this, Alex Barros crashed, leaving Cagiva without anymore riders in the race.

 Schwantz found his rhythm and caught the group of three chasing Rainey: Doohan, Mackenzie and Chili; a small gap to the fight for sixth between Ruggia and Sito Pons.

 The gap to Rainey looked too big to close, and the fight for second narrowed down to Mackenzie and Schwantz.
 Behind him, Doohan led Pons and Chili, but Pons lost the front end on the exit of a right turn, and Chili hit the fallen rider or bike and was thrown into the air.
-The marshals put Pons on the stretcher like there were snipers in the bleachers, and the question of race organization came to mind again.
+The question of race organization came to mind again when Pons was not immediately sent for a medical checkup.

-250 cc
+250 cc race

-During the practice Wilco Zeelenberg was hurt.

-The rain disturbed the race, which was stopped 2 laps before the end.
-But the drivers continued due to a bad coordination between marshals, with red flags that did not appear.
-Darren Milner, who was allowed to fill the empty place left on the grid by Zeelenberg, apparently saw the red flag.
-He was one lap behind the leaders.
-Milner slowed to a point he was a moving danger.
-And in fact Reinhold Roth, going still at full speed, smashed into Milner; also Alex Criville fell to avoid them.
-As the red flags finally come out the situation worsened, with people and rescuers crossing the track on the site of the shunt with the riders still going at good speed to pit.
-While Milner and Criville were lifted by rescuers again with unprofessional methods, Reinhold Roth was airlifted in critical state with cerebral injuries and thoracic trauma.
-Scenes of desperation from the Mobile Clinic were broadcast live on TV, making clear to everyone the heavy consequences of the crash.
-Reinhold Roth survived the crash but he remained hemiplegic.
-Carlos Cardus won the race.
+During practice Wilco Zeelenberg was severely injured in an accident that sent him and his bike up a hill into the spectators behind scattered hay bales.
+None were injured.
+Australian Darren Milner would deputise for him in the remaining sessions.

+The race was disrupted by torrential rain, and it would have been stopped with two laps to go.
+However, with marshalls not waving red flags at all parts of the circuit, this was not properly communicated to the riders.
+Milner spotted a red flag in the distance and slowed down to a dangerous degree.
+Reinhold Roth came from behind at full speed and was trying to evade Àlex Crivillé, but he was blindsided by Milner and they collided, flinging both riders through the air over the track and collecting Crivillé from his bike mid-air.
+With all of the red flags finally out, riders were still lapping around the circuit, while spectators and medical personnel flooded the scene to aid the three afflicted.
+Milner and Crivillé were dragged away in an unprofessional and dangerous manner, but Roth was left comatose and had to be airlifted to a nearby clinic for emergency checkups.
+The impact of the accident left him paralysed from the waist down, and the cerebral damage he suffered would eventually lead to a fatal lung collapse in 2021.

+Carlos Cardus was declared the winner.